Kerry says doubling U.S. non-lethal aid to Syrian opposition

 At a later news conference on Sunday afternoon, Kerry said he would push to ensure that new non-lethal military aid would be delivered as soon as possible.

-Kerry said the equipment could include communications equipment, body armour, night vision goggles and medical supplies to assist the insurgents.
+Kerry said the equipment could include communications equipment, body armor, night vision goggles and medical supplies to assist the insurgents.

 Other military supplies pledged by Kerry in late February, including ready-made meals and medical supplies, are only expected to be delivered by the end of this month.